autowarefoundation/autoware_tools/planning/autoware_planning_data_analyzer/docs/metrics/epdms_metrics.md

 $$

-Because this implementation currently has only one selected trajectory proposal, EP is expected to be `1.0` whenever the multiplicative mask passes and the metric is available.
+Because this implementation currently has only one selected trajectory proposal, EP is effectively always `1.0` when available.
 Multi-candidate proposal-batch progress remains a future faithfulness improvement.

 ## Output Topics